 The topspin and backspin serve are not too hard to master; it is the easiest table tennis serve to learn.

-Now you know how to make legal table tennis serve using the topspin and backspin serve, your next step will be for you to learn some easy table tennis strokes.
+Now you know how to make legal table tennis serve using the topspin and backspin serve, your next step will be to learn some easy table tennis strokes.

 Table Tennis Basic Serve Tips

-Serving is very important to table tennis because it allows the game to start and will determine how you will play and where you can expect the ball to be hit back if they do correctly it.
+Serving is essential to table tennis because it allows the game to start and determine how you will play and expect the ball to be hit back if they correct it.

-Here are some basic rules that must abide by in a real game:
+Here are some basic rules that you must abide by in a real game:

 - The ball must be held above the table so that the umpire and your opponent can see it.

-- The ball must be on the palm of the hand with the fingers extended and tossed upwards to at least six inches.
+- The ball must be on the palm with the fingers extended and tossed upwards to at least six inches.

 - The ball must only be hit on the way down from the toss.